Start right now - LostCousins is so easy to use!

 What else can I do?

-Encourage your friends, work colleagues, and relatives to join - after all, it's free to register.
+Encourage other researchers to join - after all, it's free to register and search for living relatives.
 The more people who enter details of their ancestors, the more matches will be made.
 Let's face it, your personal recommendation will mean far more than any advertising we could possibly do!

 Remember that although some other family history sites attempt to bring together people who are researching the same surnames, only LostCousins offers such a high probability that they will actually be related.
 Our research shows that this is something that is really important to people.